The Good Soldier Švejk: Plot summary

 Švejk gets his charwoman to wheel him (he claims to be suffering from rheumatism) to the recruitment offices in Prague, where his apparent zeal causes a minor sensation.
 He is transferred to a hospital for malingerers because of his rheumatism.
 He finally joins the army as batman to army chaplain Otto Katz.
-Katz was well able to avoid being sent to the front, managing to have a soft military job in Prague.
+Katz is a Jew who avoids being sent to the front by pretending to be a priest.

 However, Katz loses Švejk in a bet over a game of cards to Senior Lieutenant Lukáš, whose batman he then becomes — which would eventually lead him to the front.

 Lukáš is posted with his march battalion to barracks in České Budějovice, in Southern Bohemia, preparatory to being sent to the front.
 After missing all the trains to Budějovice, Švejk embarks on a long anabasis on foot around Southern Bohemia in a vain attempt to find Budějovice, before being arrested as a possible spy and deserter (a charge he strenuously denies) and escorted to his regiment.

 The regiment is soon transferred to Bruck an der Leitha, a town on the border between Austria and Hungary.
 Here, where relations between the two nationalities are somewhat sensitive, Švejk is again arrested, this time for causing an affray involving a respectable Hungarian citizen and engaging in a street fight.
 He is also promoted to company orderly.

 The unit embarks on a long train journey towards Galicia and the Eastern Front.
 Close to the front line, Švejk is taken prisoner by his own side as a suspected Russian deserter, after arriving at a lake and trying on an abandoned Russian uniform.
 Narrowly avoiding execution, he manages to rejoin his unit.
 The unfinished novel breaks off abruptly before Švejk has a chance to be involved in any combat or enter the trenches, though it appears Hašek may have conceived that the characters would have continued the war in a POW camp, much as he himself had done.

-The book includes numerous anecdotes told by Švejk (often either to deflect the attentions of an authority figure or to insult them in a concealed manner) which are not directly related to the plot.
+The book includes numerous anecdotes told by Švejk which are not directly related to the plot.